investindex/Psychology/README.md

 * You need to adjust the level of risk in accordance with the intended purpose of the asset.

-* You decided that your investment choices were unwise in the first place.
+* You decide that your investment choices were unwise in the first place.

 * Your personal ability to accept risk has changed.

-* You identified an opportunity for tax loss harvesting.
+* You identify an opportunity for tax loss harvesting.

 The first reason should be clear: sometimes you need to raise cash by selling your investments.
 This can be as simple as selling shares of a money market fund to pay your mortgage or rent in a few days.